telerik/fiddler-docs/Generate-Traffic/Tasks/CreateNewRequest.md

 + **Inspect Session** selects the new session and activates the Inspectors tab when the request is issued.
 + **Fix Content-Length Header** adjusts the value of the Content-Length request header (if present) to match the size of the request body.
 + **Follow Redirects** causes a HTTP/3xx redirect to trigger a new request, if possible.
 The Composer will follow up to fiddler.composer.followredirects.max default redirections.
-+ **Automatically Authenticate** causes Fiddler to automatically respond to HTTP/401 and HTTP/407 challenges that use NTLM or Negotiate protocols using the current user's Windows credentials.
++ **Automatically Authenticate** causes Fiddler Classic to automatically respond to HTTP/401 and HTTP/407 challenges that use NTLM or Negotiate protocols using the current user's Windows credentials.

 Tips and Tricks
 ---------------